-The Van der Elst or Notification of Services is an immigration process whereby a non-EEA national who is employed and contracted by a home entity in the EEA country and sent to perform services in another EEA country no longer requires a work permit.
-A notification should be made to the Dutch Labour Authorities and a residence permit applied for stays of over 90 days.
+Assignment from within the EEA: A non-EEA national who is employed and contracted by a home entity in an EEA country and sent to perform services in the Netherlands does not require a work permit.
+An online Posted Worker Notification (PWN) will need to be filed prior to start of work.
+For stays beyond 90 days, a residence permit application must be submitted within 90 days of arrival.

 Some Temporary Assignments for work-related activities are permitted on a Schengen C Visa or visa waiver stay for non-EU/EEA/Swiss nationals assigned from outside the EEA to the Netherlands for a temporary period, either for business meetings (up to a maximum total duration of 13 weeks within a year); for software implementation where the assignee is being sent to fulfil foreign contractual obligations to a Dutch client company; or for training (both limited to a maximum duration of 12 weeks within a 36-week period).
 A visitor may only be eligible for one of the mentioned exemptions per visit.
 Combining these exemption categories is not allowed from a Dutch travel and work authorisation perspective.